mkao006/United-People/README.md

 * Peer Review - Stackoverflow like evaluation to assess the best solution and draw interest by means of gamification.

-* Donation - Donation are resricted to 1$ per day per person, to emphasize that we need everyone oppose to a single powerful individual.
+* Donation - Kickstarter project like funding programe, with donation are resricted to 1$ per day per person, to emphasize that we need everyone oppose to a single powerful force.
 This will also draw donors to return frequently.

 * Feedback - Using media to connect the helper with those being helped.
-Providing a real connection between people.
+Providing a real life like connection for helpers to see how their contribution is making a change.